yireo/yireo-slides/slides/yireo/reacticon4-shopware-pwa.md

 ---
 {state: main middle dark opacity}
 {background-image: reacticon4/octopus2.jpg}
-# Let's add a plugin configuration that is added to the JSON output of `GET store-api/context` (with valid access token)
+# Let's add a plugin configuration that is added to the JSON output of `GET store-api/context`

+---
+# About the Store API
+- Acts as an API for headless setups, like with Shopware PWA
+- Any client request requires an access token
+- Endpoint `store-api/context` offers global information

 ---
 # Shopware 6 plugin (2/3)